cksystemsteaching/selfie/README.md

 make os-vmm-emu
 ```

-In this case, it takes *HW* around 50 million instructions to execute selfie running on *OS* and in turn *OS* running on *VMM* while, from the perspective of selfie, there is again no difference, except for speed of execution and the increased boot level.
-Now, the system is by a factor of around 900 slower than running selfie bare-metal on *HW*.
+In this case, it takes *HW* around 53 million instructions to execute selfie as an *app* running on *OS* and in turn *OS* running on *VMM* while, from the perspective of selfie, there is again no difference, except for speed of execution and the increased boot level.
+Now, the system is by a factor of around 650 slower than running selfie bare-metal on *HW*.

 However, production operating systems and virtual machine monitors typically slow down code execution by a factor close to 1 which is the reason why they are so useful.
 In short, their benefits come with almost no performance penalty.
 Is `hypster` just a poor design?
-Well, no. The reason why we do not see negligible overhead is because selfie just printing its synopsis is not enough work to amortize the overhead of context switching.
+Well, no. There are two reasons why we do not see negligible overhead.
+Firstly, selfie just printing its synopsis is not enough work to amortize the overhead of context switching between app, *OS*, and *VMM*.
 To see that, try the following command:

 ```bash
 make self-emu
 ```

 The command invokes selfie to self-compile bare-metal on *HW*.
-It takes *HW* around 1 billion instructions to do that.
+It takes *HW* around 1.1 billion instructions to do that.
 What if we do the same but on *OS* as `hypster` instance running on *HW*?
 The following command shows that:

 ```bash
 make self-os-emu
 ```

-In this case, it takes *HW* around 1.8 billion instructions!
-The overhead of *OS* has reduced to a factor of around 1.8 which is much closer to where we want to be.
-If we increased the amount of work that selfie does when running on *OS*, the overhead would come down even more.
+In this case, it takes *HW* around 1.9 billion instructions!
+The overhead of *OS* has reduced to a factor of around 1.7 which is much closer to where we want to be.
+If we increased the amount of work that selfie does when running as an *app* on *OS*, the overhead would come down even more.
 Even if we again insert *VMM* in between *HW* and *OS*, the situation does not get much worse.
 Try the following command.

 ```bash
 make self-os-vmm-emu
 ```

-Now, it takes *HW* around 2.5 billion instructions.
-The overhead by a factor of around 2.5 is worse than 1.8 but still much less than before.
+Now, it takes *HW* around 2.7 billion instructions.
+The overhead by a factor of around 2.4 is worse than 1.9 but still much less than before.
+The second reason why we are still seeing overhead that is, or in fact seems to be, not negligible is surprising.
+In short, we underestimate the cost of executing code bare-metal.
+We need to take a closer look to understand that.
+It is an interesting lesson in how to measure performance and interpret the results properly.

-overhead formula
+> Performance and Overhead

+The key observation is that the number of executed instructions does not necessarily reflect the full cost of executing code in terms of the time it takes to do that.
+So far, we have implicitly assumed that executing a single instruction incurs the same cost, that is, takes the same amount of time, regardless of the type of instruction and the machine context in which it executes.
+However, this assumption is false.
+Even if we ignore the context in which an instruction executes, which is something we do here to keep things simple, the type of instruction still matters.
+In particular, there is a large difference in execution time between an `ecall` instruction and all other instructions.

+The reason is simple.
+Executing an `ecall` instruction essentially corresponds to executing an entire procedure that in turn may be implemented by any number of instructions.
+Those instructions are typically part of operating system or virtual machine monitor code that implements system functionality such as reading from and writing to files, for example.
+Selfie exposes the cost of executing those instructions but only on boot levels higher than 0.
+On boot level 0, all system functionality is implemented by the system on which selfie runs.
+Measuring its cost requires stepping out of the selfie system, which is possible but still something we avoid, again for keeping things simple.

+Let us go back to our last three examples and analyze the situation with that information in mind.
+Compiling selfie on *HW* takes around 1.1 billion instructions including `ecall` instructions, but without counting the number of instructions that are executed as consequence of executing those `ecall` instructions.
+That number is exposed when compiling selfie on *OS* and in turn *OS* on *HW*.
+Then, the output of selfie shows that it took around 0.8 billion instructions to execute *OS*, which is exactly the overhead over just compiling selfie on *HW*.
+Similarly, compiling selfie on *OS* with *VMM* running in between *OS* and *HW* shows that it takes another 0.8 billion instructions to execute *VMM*.

+While it is fair to say that most of the 0.8 billion instructions for executing *OS*, and *VMM*, implement system functionality such as reading from and writing to files, and are thus *not* overhead, some of those instructions could be avoided, if we were to combine the code for compiling selfie with the *OS* code, for example, and then run that combined code directly on *HW*.
+In particular, we would avoid the code for isolating the execution of selfie as an *app* on *OS* from the execution of *OS*, which includes the code for context switching.
+However, isolation including context switching can be implemented efficiently, also in selfie.

 > Isolation

+> State

 > Concurrency